pangeacyber/pangea-prompt-lab/README.md

       Then populate it using the **Domain** and **Default Token** values from the service configuration.

       > Use your project **Domain** value as part of the base URL.
 Including the full base URL allows this tool to work with custom deployments, including those accessed locally via port forwarding.

+   - NOTE: If you get 400 or 403 errors when running aiguard_lab.py, the cause is most likely incorrect values for PANGEA_BASE_URL and/or PANGEA_AI_GUARD_TOKEN.

 ## Usage